 Many Thanksgiving recipes can be prepped, made or even cooked the day before, or days or even weeks ahead of time.
 From cakes, pies and appetizers, to stuffing, gravy, casseroles and more.
-Here are my Make Ahead Tips for Thanksgiving Dinner!
+Here are my Make-Ahead Thanksgiving Dinner Tips for a fabulous feast!

 Chop Onions and Celery

-One of my biggest time savers is chopping onions and celery, then freezing them.
+One of my biggest time savers is chopping onions and celery, then freezing them in a ziplock bag.
 I like being able to reach into the freezer to measure out what I need.
 I usually chop up 1 bunch of celery and several onions, then I use them for things like stuffing.
 You can also make a mirepoix of chopped carrots, onions and celery ahead of time.

-If you really want to save time, or don’t wish to make gravy with the drippings, you can make gravy ahead of time using turkey stock, then freeze it until Thanksgiving day.
-Just unthaw and reheat on the stove.
+If you really want to save time, or don’t wish to make gravy with the drippings, you can prepare a make-ahead turkey gravy using turkey stock, then freeze it until Thanksgiving day.
+Thaw and reheat on the stove.
 Bonus tip: if the reheated stock is too thick, add some pan drippings from your freshly baked turkey.
 Here is my favourite recipe for homemade gravy.

 If you’re serving salad with dressing make the dressing several days ahead of time and keep it in the fridge until you’re ready to use it.

-Make any pie crusts you need well ahead of time, and just freeze them until you are ready to assemble and bake your pies.
-I don’t freeze the crusts in the pie plates, I prefer to freeze the dough in discs then roll them out after they’ve thawed.
-This is the recipe I use.
+Make any pie crusts you need well ahead of time and freeze them until you are ready to assemble and bake your pies.
+I don’t freeze the crusts in the pie plates, I prefer to freeze the dough in discs wrapped in plastic wrap, then roll them out after they’ve thawed.
+This is the pie crust recipe I use.

 If you’re making homemade ice cream make it well ahead of time.
 Ice cream will last in the freezer for weeks.
 I make this Pumpkin Ice Cream weeks ahead of Thanksgiving.